haskell-game/tiny-games-hs/base/flower-seeds/README.md

 -- | The game loop.
 go :: Flower -> IO ()
-go w = do
+go flower = do
-  r w
+  renderFlower flower
   input <- getChar
-  e w input
+  evalInput flower input

 -- | Setup the terminal, parse the arguments and start the game. main :: IO ()